Sal7one/HideTwitterTags/README.md

 You can show or hide them with a button

 Your preference will be saved in memory

+  New:
+    It works in Profile pages and without a Twitter account now!

 It's made by me 💅